Disclaimer: This post is sponsored by PSECU, a Pennsylvania-based credit union.

 Employee wellness involves much more than simply providing your employees with health benefits (though that’s certainly part of it).

-Employee wellness means investing in your company’s most valuable asset, your employees, by providing resources to ensure that each employee has the ability to live their best life both on and off the clock.
+Employee wellness means investing in your company’s most valuable asset, your employees, by providing resources to ensure that each employee can live their best life both on and off the clock.
 This involves providing tools to support your employee’s physical, mental, and financial well-being.
 Investing in employee wellness pays off in happier, more productive employees.

 Employees who are in good health perform 25% better than their less healthy peers.
 Considering that businesses lose trillions of dollars per year in lost productivity, that boost can make a huge difference in a company’s bottom line.
 Research shows that eating unhealthy foods and failing to exercise can cut individual productivity by 50% or more.